Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Abstract

 \section{Abstract}

-We have integrated nonlocal effects with the Bayesian neural network (BNN) approach to enhance the prediction accuracy of $\alpha$ decay half-lives.
-The results indicate that incorporating nonlocal effects significantly impacts half-life calculations, while the BNN method substantially improves prediction accuracy and demonstrates strong extrapolation capabilities.
-Using Shapley Additive Explanations (SHAP), we conducted a quantitative comparison among the four input feature parameters in the BNN, revealing that the $\alpha$ decay energy $Q_{\alpha}$ is the predominant contributor to $T_{1/2}$.
-Leveraging the BNN’s robust extrapolation capability, we predicted $\alpha$ decay half-lives for the isotopic chains $(Z = 118, 120)$, revealing a significant shell effect at $N = 184$ of neutrons. \textbf{Keywords:}$\alpha$ decay, half-lives, nonlocal effects, Bayesian neural network, Coulomb and proximity potential model.
+We combine nonlocal effects with Bayesian Neural Network (BNN) methods to enhance the prediction accuracy of $\alpha$ decay half-lives.
+The results indicate that accounting for nonlocal effects significantly impacts the half-life calculations, while the BNN method markedly improves prediction accuracy and demonstrates strong extrapolation capabilities.
+Furthermore, we discuss the impact of nuclear deformation (the quadrupole deformation factor $\beta_2$) on machine learning predictions.
+Through Shapley Additive Explanations (SHAP), we conducted a quantitative comparison of six input features within the BNN, revealing that the $\alpha$ decay energy $Q_\alpha$ is the primary driving factor affecting the half-life $T_{1/2}$.
+Leveraging the remarkable extrapolation ability of the BNN, we successfully predicted the $\alpha$ decay half-lives of the isotope chain ($Z=118, 120$), uncovering a significant shell effect at neutron number $N=184$.
+For the isotopic chains ($Z=118, 120$), the predicted $\alpha$ decay half-lives and $Q_{\alpha}$ values satisfy the Geiger-Nuttall (G-N) linear relationship.
+This result further confirms the predictive reliability of the proposed model.